ashleyfrancisco06/picfix/README.md

 At the end of Unit 4, you are expected to deliver a **FINAL PROJECT** with the tech stack of your choosing.

-### Presentation Guidelines:

-Project 4 presentations will start at 9:00 AM on November 9th.
-Each presentation should be 8 minutes or less and cover the following:
+Project 4 science fair will start at 1:30pm on Monday, Nov 3rd.

-- What was your motivation to build this project?
-- Demo of your project's core functionality.
-- What is one feature you're particularly proud of? (show code)

 See the [final project readme](./final-project.md) for more details!!